atom-dispencer/CodenameTeabag/docs/index.md

 If that makes any sense to you, you're definitely some kind of demigod and certainly don't need me.

-If, on the other hand, you're a normal human being, a "programming language" may be helpful.
+But if you're a normal human being, a "programming language" may be helpful.
 Programming languages give humans an easier way to instruct the computer in its task, and they come in
     all shapes and sizes.
 Together, these instructions form a "program" which can be translated into the machine-code that the computer